 Satellite data shows that tropical forests are being lost at a rate of about 31,000 square miles per year.5 In Brazil’s Amazon rainforest alone, an area about the size of New York City was cleared between January and March of this year.6

-Everyone, no matter where they reside on the planet, benefits from the services provided by forests.7
+Communities living within forests depend most directly on them for income, food and shelter.
+That said, everyone, no matter where they reside on the planet, benefits from the services provided by forests.7

 Effect on Humans